AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 **Figure 10:** The barbed fitting connecting the dosing tube to the first leg of the flocculator is circled in red.

 ## 1 LPS Plant Water Run
 The team's main focus was to run water completely through the 1 LPS plant.
-Depending on the progress of EStaRS testing, the team would like to run the plant with the filter to observe changes in the NTU results.
+Depending on the progress of EStaRS testing, the team would like to run the plant with the filter to observe changes in the turbidity results.

 <div class="alert alert-block alert-danger">
 Change "NTU results" to "turbidity results"
+-addressed
 </div>

-The plant has been fully connected to the water source and the drain since March as shown in Figure 8.
+The plant has been fully connected to the water source and the drain as shown in Figure 8.
 Once the DeFrees Lab was cleared, the team water tested the plant and welded two minor leaks at the inlet and outlet.
 The plant is ready to go through its coagulant run.

 <div class="alert alert-block alert-danger">
 Remove "since March" - The inclusion of lab issues isn't important and may confuse future readers.
+-addressed
 </div>

 <p style="text-align: center;">